domainsofapp/domainsofapp.github.io/_posts/2019-10-02-my-shazams.md

 NB: Language warning throughout; such is music and culture.

-My Shazams (from the last few months) are listed below.
+My Shazams - songs from the last few months & years - are listed below.

 P.S.
 Thank you Shazam for your services!
-Except that one time when my original Shazam library disappeared forever :'--(
+Except that one time when my original Shazam library disappeared forever :'--( And, the fact that it's very difficult to obtain an exported copy of this list!

 Below is the new list.